bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 	ncdump -h stp_cli_spei_gamma_12.nc
 	```

 - Then convert all `stp_cli_spei_gamma_12.nc` value into GeoTIFF with `time` dimension information as the filename using CDO and GDAL.
+Usually the geotiff image will not have projection information, so we will add that information via the script: `-a_ullr ulx uly lrx lry -a_srs EPSG:4326`

-- Execute below script and save the result to folder `Output_TIF`
+- Execute below script and save the result to folder `/outputs/geotiff/gamma/STP/SPEI-12`

 	``` bash
 	for t in `cdo showdate stp_cli_spei_gamma_12.nc`; do